Our Essential Services

-While most public holidays in the US have a political or historical background, other festivals are rooted in religious beliefs or in the traditions that the many different ethnic groups in the US brought along to the new world with them.
-More often than not, food plays a central role.
-Family meals with dishes following traditional recipes, many of which have been handed down from generation to generation, are often at the heart of the celebrations.
+Some public holidays in the US have a political or historical background, while others are rooted in religious beliefs or in the traditions of the many different ethnic groups of the US.
+More often than not, food plays a central role in the celebrations.
+It is common for groups of family and friends to gather together and celebrate by eating dishes that follow traditional recipes, many of which have been handed down from generation to generation.

 Thanksgiving (fourth Thursday in November)

 Thanksgiving is a celebration that originates from a tradition to give thanks for a good harvest.
 It is said to have its origins in 1621 when the first colonists in New England and Native Americans came together to enjoy a large feast at the end of the first harvest.
 Although historians doubt the accuracy of this story, it is the official version most Americans accept as fact.

 Nowadays, Thanksgiving is usually celebrated with the extended family and, occasionally, also with very close friends.
 Even family members who live far away from their relatives come home for this holiday to spend time with their loved ones.
 In some cases, since Thanksgiving and Christmas are so close to each other, many family members choose to go home for Christmas only, and organize a Thanksgiving celebration in their city of residence among friends, calling it “Friendsgiving”.